 Be sure to test your shortcut as you're working to quickly find problems or where you might need to add delays.

-The SHIFT key may not be recognized while running automations if the Num Lock key is enabled.
+key may not be recognized while running automations if the Num Lock key is enabled.
 As a work-around, run your keyboard automation with Num Lock disabled.
+UP

 A delay adds a brief pause before sending the next key(s).
 In some cases a shortcut client can send simulated keystrokes faster than your application, computer, or network can respond.